SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-23-pessimism-and-optimism.md

 and pessimism mean.
 He distinguishes:
 - _Descriptive optimisim:_ Believing that good things will naturally happen.
 This is the view of the maddening Professor Pangloss: "this is the best of all possible worlds."
-  I'm normally a pretty peaceful guy but that sort of thing makes me want to punch Professor Pangloss.
+  I'm normally a pretty peaceful guy, but that sort of thing makes me want to punch Professor Pangloss.
 Good thing he's a fictional character, no?
-- _Prescriptive optimism:_ A belief that we can and should do all that we can to make better outcomes.
+- _Prescriptive optimism:_ A belief that we can and should do all that we can to make _better_ outcomes, no matter the current state of the world.
 To match Professor Pangloss with a dueling adage: "we work to make this world much, much better."

 Descriptive optimists make me want to punch the delusional, a desire which I work to suppress.
-Prescriptive optimists make me want to ask what the work is that needs to be done.
+Prescriptive optimists make me want to ask what the work is that needs to be done, and where I can pitch in.

 In fancier language: [Romain Rollard](https://en.wikipedia.org/wiki/Romain_Rolland), French writer &amp; Nobel Laureate, reviewing